-What type of membrane is on your roof?
+What type of membrane is on your industrial roof?

-Some specific factors to explore when determining if you need to replace your roof and if it falls about the 20 percent factor mentioned earlier include:
+Some specific factors to explore when determining if you need to replace your commercial or industrial roof and if it falls about the 20 percent factor mentioned earlier include:

 Damage over the entire roof membrane caused by inclement weather such as hail storms, fire, freeze/thaw damage, UV rays of the sun, a fallen tree or object(s), damage by other trades using the roof as a working platform and other external factors.

 Water Damage and Mold

 Moisture and water damage from leaks, snow, wet insulation, and other factors can extend far beyond the visible wet spot to a good portion of the roof, as well as floors, walls, and ceilings.
 Moisture, condensation, and leaks can also cause mold or mildew, which may result in health issues.